cancer prevention is not early detection

 Survival statistics for cancer are still unacceptable.
 That’s because cancer treatment depends on the hijacked field of conventional cancer research, which desperately needs a new direction.

 So, what can we do?
 Before any disease can take hold in the body, there are subtle changes in physiology that go undetected.
 The changes we are talking about are pre-disease, therefore there is no disease yet.
 That’s why early detection is not prevention.
 To detect disease, disease has to be there to some extent.
-True prevention is the action you take to prevent those subtle changes (before disease) from taking hold.
-Even, we want to reverse those subtle changes while we still can.
-In other words, it is an effort you take to keep your health.
+True prevention is the action you take daily to prevent those subtle changes (before disease) from manifesting.
+Even, we want to reverse those subtle changes while we still can; before disease.

 Define your goals

-Are you willing to make a plan to reduce the likelihood of ever getting a tumor?
-There are factors that contribute to why your body would develop cancer in the first place.
+Are you willing to make a plan to reduce the likelihood of ever having to cure cancer?
 Are you willing to take preventive steps and practice them daily?
 You must have a good, solid, starting point, and a way to recheck and restart if necessary.
+That’s how we can help you.

 Be realistic with your goals